 - Disability Living Allowance (care component – middle or high rate)

 - Personal Independent Payment (daily living component – standard or enhanced rate).

-If you’re getting a benefit to replace income from employment, like the State Pension, then you can’t get paid Carers Allowance as well.
-This is because your income from these benefits is likely to be higher than the £67.25 a week you can get from Carers Allowance.
+If you’re getting a benefit to replace income from employment, like the State Pension or a working age disability benefit (such as a Personal Independence Payment or Disability Living Allowance), then you can’t get paid Carers Allowance as well.
+This is because your income from these benefits is likely to be higher than the £67.60 a week you can get from Carers Allowance.
 But if you’re otherwise eligible, you could be granted an ‘underlying entitlement to Carers Allowance’ which can increase how much you get from other benefits like Pension Credit.

 If you’ve reached the State Pension age, then you could claim a number of State Benefits if you’re eligible.
 Your State Pension age will depend on your date of birth.

 Knowing your options before you need them can help you get the right care at the right time.

 Find local help to you

 Whether you need some help at home, or want to find out more about Care Homes in your area, our Finding Care tool can help.